AlexWeiZH/Computer-Graphics-21Fall/README.md

-This project is based on Visual Studio 2019, glfw-3.3.2 and glew-2.1.0-win32 , to run this program, first, make sure you have GLFW and GLEW installed and then:
+This project is based on Visual Studio 2019, glfw-3.3.2 and glew-2.1.0-win32 , to run this program, first, make sure you have GLFW and GLEW & GLM installed and then:

 1.In vs2019, use the "x64" solution platform and "Release" to build the project, which is next to the "Debug" button at the top of the screen.
 2.In program->property, in the top right position, select the "platform:" to be "All platforms".